GMOD/jblast-jbconnect-hook/docs/api.rst

 This is a job services that executes local NCBI blast by either excuting NCBI.blast or Sim.blast, defined by the job.

-This job service is functionally equivelant to galaxyService, which does blast search through Galaxy API.
+This job service is functionally equivelant to galaxyBlastService, which does blast search through Galaxy API.

 Job submission example: